Policy Analyst, Program on Medicare Policy

 Candidates should have excellent writing and quantitative skills, and experience with Microsoft PowerPoint, Excel and Word.
 Candidates should be able to work both independently and in a highly collaborative environment, with an ability to balance multiple priorities.
 Attention to detail is essential.

-This full-time position will be based in the Foundation’s Washington, D.C. office, which is located downtown near Metro Center.
+Based in the Foundation’s Washington, D.C. office (located downtown near Metro Center), this position is grant-funded for a 12-month period with the possibility of an extension if funding is available.
 Competitive salary commensurate with experience and qualifications, and includes an excellent benefits package.

 To apply, please send resume, cover letter, contact information for three references, and writing sample (no longer than five pages) to the email address below.
 Please label your documents “Last Name_First Name Document Title”, and write “Policy Analyst Medicare” in the email heading.
 No phone inquiries please.